 But I began this letter not for what I have been writing, but to say something on that subject which you know to be of such infinite solicitude to me.
 The immense sufferings you endured from the first days of September till the middle of February you never tried to conceal from me, and I well understood.
 You have now been the husband of a lovely woman nearly eight months.
 That you are happier now than the day you married her I well know, for without you could not be living.
 But I have your word for it, too, and the returning elasticity of spirits which is manifested in your letters.
 But I want to ask a close question, "Are you now in feeling as well as judgment glad that you are married as you are?"
 From anybody but me this would be an impudent question, not to be tolerated; but I know you will pardon it in me.
 Please answer it quickly, as I am impatient to know.
 I have sent my love to your Fanny so often, I fear she is getting tired of it.
 However, I venture to tender it again.

-Yours forever, LINCOLN.
+Yours forever,

-RESOLUTIONS AT A WHIG MEETING AT SPRING-FIELD, ILLINOIS, March 1, 1843 dustry, is indispensably necessary to the prosperity of the American people.
+RESOLUTIONS AT A WHIG MEETING AT SPRINGFIELD, ILLINOIS, MARCH 1, 1843.

 The object of the meeting was stated by Mr. Lincoln of Springfield, who offered the following resolutions, which were unanimously adopted: